PyMVPA/PyMVPA/doc/source/installation.rst

   Python_ 2.4 with ctypes_ 1.0.1 or a later Python 2.X release
     With some modifications PyMVPA could probably work with Python 2.3, but as it is quite old already and Python 2.4 is widely available there should be no need to do this.
+Python 2.5 is preferable release since that is the version we use for PyMVPA development.
+Python 3.X is not yet supported.
   NumPy_
     PyMVPA makes extensive use of NumPy to store and handle data.
 There is no way around it.